What is Singularity

 - On-Demand Processes.
 These are manually run processes that will be deployed and ready to run but Singularity will not automatically run them.
 Users can start them through an API call or using the Singularity Web UI, which allows them to pass command line parameters on-demand.

 Mesos frameworks have two major components.
-A scheduler component that registers with the Mesos master to be offered resources and an executor component that is launched on cluster slave nodes by the Mesos slave process to run the framework tasks.
+A scheduler component that registers with the Mesos master to be offered resources and an executor component that is launched on cluster agent nodes by the Mesos agent process to run the framework tasks.

 As depicted in the figure, Singularity implements the two basic framework components as well as a few more to solve common complex / tedious problems such as task cleanup and log tailing / archiving without requiring developers to implement it for each task they want to run: